kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/CI_README.md

   - When CI ends the step after readiness, logs will show:
     "[start-dev] Proactive neutralization: readiness/port healthy.
 Exiting 0."
   - The CI job should pass with status 0 despite termination.

+UI scroll configuration:
+- To enable scroll both horizontally and vertically, set in src/uiSettings.js:
+  - disableScroll=false
+  - allowVerticalScroll=true
+  - allowHorizontalScroll=true
+- The dev server and CSS have been adjusted to respect these settings.